Mootness: Class action representatives

-Abuse of mootness doctrine not acceptable.
+Abuse of mootness doctrine not acceptable

-Construction of a project without regulatory compliance cannot be used to moot a court case challenge.
-For example, where an Environmental Impact Statement (EIS) was challenged, completion of the project construction could not be used to evade regulatory compliance with the National Environmental Policy Act (NEPA) as the 9th Circuit Court explained:
+Construction of a project without regulatory compliance cannot be used to moot a court case challenge simply because construction has been completed.
+Since remedies remain available even long after the project has been completed, the case remains non-moot.

+For example, where an Environmental Impact Statement (EIS) was challenged, completion of the project construction could not be used to evade regulatory compliance with the National Environmental Policy Act (NEPA), as the 9th Circuit Court explained:

 U.S. state courts

 The U.S. state courts are not subject to the Article III limitations on their jurisdiction, and some state courts are permitted by their local constitutions and laws to render opinions in moot cases where the establishment of a legal precedent is desirable.
 They may also establish exceptions to the doctrine.
 For instance, in some state courts the prosecution can lodge an appeal after a defendant is acquitted: although the appellate court cannot set aside a not-guilty verdict due to double jeopardy, it can issue a ruling as to whether a trial court's ruling on a particular issue during the trial was erroneous.
 This opinion will then be binding on future cases heard by the courts of that state.

 Some U.S. states also accept certified questions from the federal courts or the courts of other states.
 Under these procedures, state courts can issue opinions, usually for the purpose of clarifying or updating state law, in cases not actually pending in those courts.